SystemsApproach/ops/control.rst

 clear about which is which, so each backend component knows which “configuration path” it needs to be responsive to.
-Then, for any repo-maintained state for which we want Runtime Control to mediate access (e.g., to provide fine-grain access for a more expansive set of principals), we need to be careful about the consequences of any backdoor (direct) changes to that repo-maintained state, for example, by storing only a cached copy of that state in Runtime Control’s K/V-store (as an optimization).
+Then, for any repo-maintained state for which we want Runtime Control to mediate access (e.g., to provide fine-grained access for a more expansive set of principals), we need to be careful about the consequences of any backdoor (direct) changes to that repo-maintained state, for example, by storing only a cached copy of that state in Runtime Control’s key-value store (as an optimization).

 .. _fig-roc2:
 .. figure:: figures/Slide16.png